 1862 £810 The money was in the form of 810 gold sovereigns.
 The prize also included a gold watch

-Sources: The information above was from various sources online and many not be 100% correct.
-There is more information about the 1861 prize money
+Sources: The information above was compiled from various sources online including digitized newspaper reports from the National Library of Australia's Trove archive.
+Historical records may not be 100% accurate.
+There is more information about the 1861 prize money controversy.

-Many of the prize money amounts listed above are from digitised newspaper reports (see http://trove.nla.gov.au).
-The article and list shown here is from The Register (Adelaide, SA) Tuesday 7th November 1916, Page 9.
+Many of the prize money amounts listed above are sourced from digitized newspaper reports available through the National Library of Australia's Trove archive.
+The article and list shown here is from The Register (Adelaide, SA) published Tuesday 7th November 1916, Page 9.

-Interestingly, some of the figures do not correspond to the prize money amounts found from other sources and listed in the table above.
+Interestingly, some of the figures in this historical newspaper do not correspond to the prize money amounts found from other sources and listed in the table above.
+This highlights the challenge of accurately documenting historical prize money records from over a century ago.